ElKaribooSama/bbgl/README.md

 2. OS

     BBGL is completely dependent on the Windows API for now althought this will be changed in later updates.

+# contribution

+You are welcome to post issues or pull requests in this repository.\
+It would be greatly appreciated to get a Mac and Linux implementation.